 So where does Hue fit in?

-Well Ngo Dinh Diem was born in Hue and his family dominated both political and church life from the city.
-His brother, Ngo Dinh Thuc was Archbishop of Hue and it was his hostility towards local Buddhists that provoked what became known as the Buddhist crisis that centred around Hue's pagodas before moving south to Saigon.
+Ngo Dinh Diem was born in Hue and his family dominated both political and church life from the city.
+His brother, Ngo Dinh Thuc was Archbishop of Hue.
+It was his hostility towards local Buddhists that provoked what became known as the Buddhist crisis that centred around Hue's pagodas before moving south to Saigon.

 The Buddhist crisis led to a collapse in US support for the Diem regime and a bloody coup that wiped out the President two of his brothers.
 Only the Archbishop survived.
-He fled Vietnam and dies in the US in 1980.
+He was outside Vietnam during the 1963 coup and never returned.
+He died in the US in 1980.
 The coup also presaged a deeper US involvement in Vietnam.

 3. An Dinh Palace and Tu Cung Residence